hgonomeg/bansu/README.md

 2. Run `npm install` to fetch Node dependencies
 3. Run `node localhost_test.mjs` - it will spawn an Acedrg job, then wait until it finishes (uses the default port: `8080`).

+Feel free to hack with the script to adjust it to your needs.

 You can also use the script as a reference for implementing communication with Bansu in your project.

 ## Name